edthedev/edthedev.github.io/blog/minetest/mods.md

 - Enjoy some guilt-free flowsers.
 - It does add a page or two of flowers to the recipe book search.
 - I almost marked this as essential, because it highlights for new players why they should bother trying `MineTest` if they already play `MineCraft`.

+`Bees` adds bees, honey and crafting recipes for beekeeping.

 `Bows` adds bows and arrows.
 - Not essential to me, because I have terrible aim.